Vyogami/gnome-shell-configs/README.md

 The following Gnome Shell extensions are stored in this repository:

 - **AlphabeticalAppGrid @stuarthayhurst**: Restore the alphabetical ordering of the app grid.
-- **asusctl-gex @asus-linux.org**: Extension for visualizing asusctl(asusd) settings and status..
+- **asusctl-gex @asus-linux**: Extension for visualizing asusctl(asusd) settings and status..
-- **bluetooth-quick-connect @bjarosze.gmail.com**: Allows quick and easy connection to Bluetooth devices directly from the control panel.
+- **bluetooth-quick-connect @bjarosze**: Allows quick and easy connection to Bluetooth devices directly from the control panel.
 - **blur-my-shell @aunetx**: Adds a blur effect to various elements of the Gnome Shell, giving a sleek and modern look.
-- **caffeine @patapon.info**: Prevents the system from suspending or activating the screensaver when active.
+- **caffeine @patapon**: Prevents the system from suspending or activating the screensaver when active.
-- **clipboard-indicator @tudmotu.com**: Provides a clipboard history and allows easy access to previously copied items.
+- **clipboard-indicator @tudmotu**: Provides a clipboard history and allows easy access to previously copied items.
 - **color-picker @tuberry**: Enables picking colors from the screen and provides a color picker tool.
-- **display-scale-switcher @knokelmaat.gitlab.com**: Allows quick switching between different display scaling options from control panel.
+- **display-scale-switcher @knokelmaat**: Allows quick switching between different display scaling options from control panel.
-- **gnome-extension-brightness @bruno.englert.gitlab.com**: Adds brightness controls to the control panel for easy adjustment.
+- **gnome-extension-brightness @bruno.englert**: Adds brightness controls to the control panel for easy adjustment.
-- **gtktitlebar @velitasali.github.io**: Removes the title bar from maximized windows, saving screen space.
+- **gtktitlebar @velitasali**: Removes the title bar from maximized windows, saving screen space.
 - **just-perfection-desktop @just-perfection**: Customizes the desktop layout, including the taskbar, app menu, and system tray.
 - **netspeed @alynx.one**: Displays network speed indicators in the top bar.
   > not upgraded for gnome 44
-- **netspeed simplified @prateekmedia.extension**: Displays network speed indicators in the top bar.
+- **netspeed simplified @prateekmedia**: Displays network speed indicators in the top bar.
   > used in gnome 44
-- **openweather-extension @jenslody.de**: Provides weather information in the top bar, including current conditions and forecasts.
+- **openweather-extension @jenslody**: Provides weather information in the top bar, including current conditions and forecasts.
 - **quick-settings-tweaks @qwreey**: Adds additional settings and tweaks to the Gnome Shell top bar.
-- **reorder-workspaces @jer.dev**: Allows reordering of workspaces in the Activities Overview.
+- **reorder-workspaces @jer**: Allows reordering of workspaces in the Activities Overview.
-- **scroll-workspaces @gfxmonk.net**: Enables scrolling through workspaces using the mouse wheel or touchpad gestures.
+- **scroll-workspaces @gfxmonk**: Enables scrolling through workspaces using the mouse wheel or touchpad gestures.
-- **supergfxctl-gex @asus-linux.org**: Adds advanced graphics settings and control for ASUS laptops.
+- **supergfxctl-gex @asus-linux**: Adds advanced graphics settings and control for ASUS laptops.
-- **top-bar-organizer @julian.gse.jsts.xyz**: Allows customization and organization of items in the top bar.
+- **top-bar-organizer @julian.gse.jsts**: Allows customization and organization of items in the top bar.
 - **unite @hardpixel.eu**: Combines the title bar and top bar to save vertical screen space.
 - **hanabi-extension @jeffshee**: Live wallpaper for gnome
 - **focus-follows-workspace @christopher**: Focus follows workspace on the primary monitor.